-AAL, RR, and UAL requested that we change the compliance to be consistent with RR Alert NMSB No. RB.211-72- AH029, dated December 13, 2012.
-This AD requires that the reduced life limits be assigned within 30 days after the effective date of the AD.
-The RR Alert NMSB establishes that these lives are provisional lives, and that the current lives as published in the TLM remain in effect until November 30, 2016.
-AAL and RR noted that the risk assessment conducted by RR supports the continued use of the current life limits for parts not exposed during a shop visit and demonstrated an acceptable level of safety.
-AAL noted that the AD as proposed (78 FR 20507, April 5, 2013) will result in significant shop visit costs in comparison to the shop visit costs associated with the RR Alert NMSB.
+AAL, RR, and UAL requested that we change the compliance to be consistent with RR Alert NMSB No. RB.211-72-AG875, dated December 13, 2012.
+AAL noted that the risk assessment conducted by RR supports the continued use of the current life limits for parts not exposed during a shop